MRP ₹99

 Caution

-Evening Pill Emergency Contraceptive Pill to be taken with caution, especially if you have a history of kidney diseases.
+Evening Pill Emergency Contraceptive Pill to be taken with caution, especially if you have a history of kidney disease.
 Your doctor may have to adjust the dose.

 Children